saracheak/on-tour/Report.md

 ### 3. What data structure would you use to store the partial solutions to this problem?
 Justify your answer.
 We used a hash table for this as we needed a structure that could map our vertex to its maximum path score.
-We used a hash table of size n (number of vertices) with the vertex value as the key and maximum path score (or default if we haven't calculated it yet) as value.
+We used a hash table of size n (number of vertices) with the vertex as the key and maximum path score (or default if we haven't calculated it yet) as value.
 This uses space complexity of O(n) as the size of the hash table is proportional to the number of keys and values.
 The time complexity for retrieving any element in the hash table is O(1), which is important as we often want to search for if a vertex's max_path has already been calculated.
 Overall we used a hashtable as the space and time complexity was reasonable and it fulfilled our requirements.

 ### 4. Give pseudocode for an algorithm that uses memoization to compute the maximum score.